Adding components (e.g. pictures, sound, etc.)

 The easiest way to add new components (e.g. texts, pictures, sounds, video, etc.) is to choose options from Edit : Add components menu (you must choose File : Level : Middle or File : Level : Professional for the Edit item to be available on the main menu).

-The fastest way to add texts, pictures or sound is to paste them directly from the clipboard (with Shift+Ins or Ctrl+V).
+The fastest way to add texts and pictures is to paste them directly from the clipboard ( with Shift+Ins or Ctrl+V).
 When you paste texts or pictures from the clipboard, SuperMemo will create new components for you.
-When you paste pictures, SuperMemo can also automatically apply the relevant picture template.
-To paste data to an element you may need to quit the editing of individual components.
-You can do so by pressing Esc a few times.

-If you must add the same components to many elements over and over again, read about Using templates.
+If you must add the same components to many elements over and over again, read: Using templates.
 Templates automate the process of adding components to many elements.

 Using the Compose toolbar

-All component buttons on the Compose toolbar make it possible to add new components to the element display area (the inside part of the element window).
+All component buttons on the Compose toolbar make it possible to add new components to the element display area.

 To add a new component you need three mouse clicks: